This recipe for Pasta Alla Norma {Pasta with Eggplant Sauce} turns everyday pasta into something really special.

 Step By Step Instructions

-Start by cutting the eggplants in half and placing them flesh side down in a sheet pan.
-Then spray them with low-fat cooking spray.
+Start by cutting 4 small eggplants in half and placing their flesh side down in a sheet pan.
+Then coat them with a thin layer of olive oil or spray them with low-fat cooking spray.

-Roast in a hot oven for 30 – 35 minutes.
-When the skin shrivels this is a good indication it is done.
+Roast in a hot oven for 30 to 35 minutes.
+When the skin shrivels, this is a good indication it is done.

-Boil a pot of water for your pasta.
+Boil a pot of water for 1lb of pasta.
 Cook the pasta until almost done (about 2 minutes undercooked).

 Carefully remove the flesh from the eggplant while it’s still hot by scooping it out with a spoon.